 Surrounded by cliffs on the north coast on the north coast of Jersey, Bouley Bay is a small and scenic bay.
 It is popular with scuba divers, with its deep water providing a home to an abundance of marine life, all easily accessed from its pebble beach, slipway or harbour wall steps.
-It is sheltered from all but north easterly winds, allowing year round diving.
-And to top it off it has all the facilities divers need – our dive centre for equipment, air fills and pre and post dive chat, Mad Mary’s beach café for post dive refreshment, not to mention the Black Dog pub.
-Sport Diver magazine wrote “a hotel, pub and a dive centre sitting side by side, all within a stone’s throw of the sea.
-Surely this has to be a diver’s dream come true?”
+It is sheltered from all but north easterly winds, allowing year round diving, snorkelling and swimming.

 But Bouley Bay isn’t only popular with divers.
-The Marine Conservation Society has recommended Bouley Bay for excellent water quality for many years, and the Bay attracts snorkellers, swimmers (with a pontoon anchored in the centre of the bay), kayakers, or just those who want to spend a quiet day on the beach.
+The Marine Conservation Society has recommended Bouley Bay for excellent water quality for many years and the Bay attracts snorkellers, Paddle boarders and swimmers (with a pontoon anchored in the centre of the bay), or just those who want to spend a quiet day on the beach.
 The harbour pier is a popular spot for fisherman, and kids love exploring the rockpools and gulleys around L’Islet.

 For the walkers, the north coast cliff path dips down into Bouley Bay before climbing steeply away again, towards White Rock and Rozel Bay to the East or Bonne Nuit Bay to the West.
 The steeply winding road that provides stunning views as you drive down to the bay also plays host to the Bouley Bay Hill Climb, which attracts competitors and spectators from the UK and Europe.